 This phrase still resonates today in school darkrooms.
 In the US, he co-founded the famous Magnum photographers' cooperative in 1947.
 He died in Indochina after stepping on a mine.
 The Robert Capa Contemporary Photography Centre pays tribute to him by organising temporary exhibitions alternating big names in photography and young talents.
-Rare Robert Capa colour snapshots were recently exposed there.
+Rare Robert Capa colour snapshots are regularly exposed there.

 Robert Capa Contemporary Photography Centre